 All students except those receiving benefits under Chapters 31, 33 and 35 must report attendance on a monthly basis to the VA.
-Attendance should be reported the last day of each month by calling 1-888-442-4551 or on the Web at https://benefits.va.gov/gibill/ and selecting "Verify Attendance."
+Attendance should be reported the last day of each month by calling 1-888-442-4551 or by going online and selecting "Verify Attendance."